 Bucklin Hill Bridge and Estuary Enhancement Silverdale, Washington

-Otak helped the County achieve its decades-long goal, designing a 240-foot four-lane bridge and widened road that improves traffic and creates fish passage for the region’s endangered salmon populations.
-Using an integrated approach, our design team worked with County staff, local businesses, and Silverdale residents to make the bridge part of the community, implementing new lighting, scenic overlooks, bike lanes and trail connections.
-We also prepared environmental documentation and coordinated the project’s significant permitting.
-The design accounted for construction staging issues related to working in a tidal zone, road closures and traffic impacts, and the relocation of nine utilities, including a major telecommunications line.
+A decades-long goal was achieved in designing a 240-foot four-lane bridge and widened road that improves traffic and creates fish passage for the region’s endangered salmon populations.
+Using an integrated approach, the design team worked with County staff, local businesses, and Silverdale residents to make the bridge part of the community, implementing new lighting, scenic overlooks, bike lanes and trail connections.
+The design raises the road to allow clearance for the estuary and in doing so also provides much better grades along the corridor for pedestrians, including at curb ramps.
+Construction accounted for staging issues related to working in a tidal zone, road closures and traffic impacts, and the relocation of nine utilities, including a major telecommunications line in completing this vital connection for the community.

 The Largest Roads Project in County Public Works History